How To Teach LIVE Online Classes?

 If you don’t mind who watches your training and you want to put the bandwidth and connection problems on a third party like YouTube.
 You can live stream a demonstration you may want your students to see straight from a video camera.
 Or alternately a computer screen or device screen for them to watch what you are doing.

-While YouTube has its own live streaming tools the most used tool is OBS Studio and it is also free.
+While YouTube has its own live streaming tools the most used tool is OBS Studio and it is also free and open source.
 It will let you stream video and your screen at the same time as well as having green screen type functionality.

 You can find the software on there website here: